OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 All software security defects are recorded centrally.

 ### Activity
-Any and all security defects should be recorded and tracked in a central location.
-This location can be per team, project, or organisation-wide.
-Defects should be assigned meaningful categories, and should be prioritised based on the risk they pose.
+Track and record all security defects in a central location.
+This location can be team, project, or organisation-wide.
+Give defects meaningful categories, and prioritise them based on the risk they pose.

-Sources of defects should include, but not be limited to, those discovered via:
+Sources of defects include, but are not limited to, those discovered via:

 - Threat assessments
 - Developers during self or peer code review